 At Grambling State University, the History Department emphasizes a program of study designed to wholly benefit the student, whether they are majors, minors, or non-majors.
 The History Department cultivates a desire for learning and intellectual curiosity among its students, with an emphasis on cultural diversity.
-The History Department’s faculty is committed to helping students develop the skills necessary for today’s professionally trained workforce—skills such as critical thinking, information management, written communication, public speaking, and research techniques and methodologies.
+The History Department’s faculty is committed to helping students develop the skills necessary for today’s professionally trained workforce—skills such as critical thinking, digital information management, written communication, public speaking, and research techniques and methodologies.

 The History Department’s faculty hold a variety of degrees from highly-tiered graduate degree programs.
 Its faculty members, moreover, offer courses designed to instill leadership skills in students in hopes of training society’s future leaders.

 The mission of the Department of History and Philosophy is to support, extend, and implement the mission of Grambling State University and the College of Liberal Arts.
 The Department serves a three fold purpose: (1) provide service courses for the University, (2) area studies for those students majoring in the disciplines, and (3) develop a well-rounded character responsible citizen.
 The Department seeks to develop and broaden general and specific historical, geographical, and philosophical knowledge of the multi-cultural clientele.

 Welcome to Grambling State University's Department of History and Geography.